 3.4.
-NMSU Environmental Health Safety & Risk Management / University Chemical Hygiene Officer
+NMSU EHS&RM / University Chemical Hygiene Officer

-NMSU EHS&RM is responsible for administering and overseeing institutional implementation of this Plan.
-NMSU EHS&RM provides technical guidance to personnel at all levels of responsibility on matters pertaining to laboratory use of hazardous chemicals.
-Specifically, NMSU EHS&RM is responsible for:
+NMSU EHS&RM is responsible for administering and overseeing institutional implementation of this plan.
+EHS&RM provides technical guidance to personnel at all levels of responsibility on matters pertaining to laboratory use of hazardous chemicals.
+Specifically, EHS&RM is responsible for:

-- 1. Maintaining and updating the NMSU Chemical Hygiene Plan, as needed to ensure it is current and reflects any changes in applicable government regulations or changes to NMSU administrative policies or procedures; - 2.
-Reviewing and evaluating the effectiveness of the Plan annually; - 3.
-Developing, distributing and updating relevant, mandatory laboratory safety training and other related safety training for faculty and staff.
-A current list and description of NMSU EHS&RM safety training offerings can be found on the NMSU EHS&RM web site.
-NMSU Chemical Hygiene Plan relevant training currently offered by NMSU EHS&RM includes: - a.
-Hazard Communication (instructor led class) - b.
-Laboratory Safety (online or instructor led class) - c.
-Hazardous Waste Management (instructor led class) - 4.
-Performing personnel and/or area chemical exposure monitoring, as required; - 5.
-Maintaining personnel chemical exposure monitoring records; - 6.
+- Maintaining and updating the NMSU Chemical Hygiene Plan, as needed to ensure it is current and reflects any changes in applicable government regulations or changes to NMSU administrative policies or procedures; - 2.
+Reviewing and evaluating the effectiveness of the Plan annually; - Developing, distributing and updating relevant, mandatory laboratory safety training and other related safety training for faculty and staff.
+A current list and description of EHS&RM safety training offerings can be found on the EHS&RM web site. - 4.
+Performing personnel and / or area chemical exposure monitoring, as needed; - 5.
+Maintaining personnel exposure monitoring records; - 6.
 Investigating reported or suspected chemical exposure incidents, laboratory accidents and injuries; - 7.
-Helping Laboratory Supervisors determine when medical surveillance is appropriate and required for laboratory personnel; - 8.
-Coordinating with the appropriate medical service providers when laboratory personnel request to review their occupational health medical records related to NMSU activities; - 9.
+Assisting Laboratory Supervisors determine when medical surveillance is appropriate and required for laboratory personnel. - 8.
+Coordinating with the appropriate medical service providers when laboratory personnel request to review their occupational health medical records related to NMSU activities. - 9.
 Reviewing plans for new laboratory construction, renovations, or the installation of safety-related engineering controls in laboratories, as requested; - 10.
 Assisting Laboratory Supervisors with the development and review of formal laboratory hazard assessments, experiment safety plans, SOPs, and emergency procedures, upon request; and - 11.
 Assisting Laboratory Supervisors with identification and selection of appropriate safety controls (administrative, engineering, PPE), as requested.